 Adela Ramos is Associate Professor of English at Pacific Lutheran University.
 She has written on Homero Aridjis, Henry Fielding, Maria Edgeworth, Jonathan Swift, and Mary Wollstonecraft.
 Her teaching of Austen’s work emphasizes environmental humanities, feminism, critical race theories, and digital humanities.
 She is interested in how we can integrate environmental awareness and culturally responsive pedagogies to our engagements with Austen in the classroom and the digital public sphere.

-Madeline Scully is currently pursuing her MSc in Gender, Peace and Security at the London School of Economics and Politic Science.
+Madeline Scully received a MSc in Gender, Peace and Security from the London School of Economics and Politic Science in 2021.
 She graduated from Pacific Lutheran University in 2019 with a double major in English Literature and Global Studies (International Affairs emphasis) and a double minor in French and Women’s and Gender Studies.
 She has long been interested in Jane Austen, particularly the construction of Austen as a character after her death and how we understand her in contemporary readings.